 The best way to find the cheapest energy deals is by visiting an independent energy comparison website, such as our own Which?
 Switch.
 Use Which?
-Switch to compare gas and electric.
+Switch to compare gas and electricity prices.

 How long does it take to switch energy supplier?

-It takes 16 days to switch your gas or electricity supplier, on average, according to energy regulator Ofgem*.
+It takes 16 days to switch your electricity supplier and 17 days to switch your gas supplier, on average, according to energy regulator Ofgem*.

 That’s not including the 14 days cooling-off period the supplier must leave in case you want to change your mind before they begin the switch.

-When we spoke to energy customers who had found switching energy supplier difficult** in October 2016, the most common reason was that the process was too slow.
+When we spoke to energy customers who had found switching energy supplier difficult** in September 2017, the most common reason (cited by 24% of frustrated switchers) was that the process was too slow.